LEADING OFF: Wildfires darken California skies; Cole vs O’s

 ALMOST 30

-One night after setting a National League scoring record in their 29-9 romp over Miami, the NL East-leading Atlanta Braves look to keep their bats rolling when they visit last-place Washington in the opener of a four-game series.
+One night after scoring a whopping 29 runs against Miami, the NL East-leading Atlanta Braves look to keep their bats rolling when they visit last-place Washington in the opener of a four-game series.

-Adam Duvall drove in nine runs with three homers Wednesday night, including a grand slam.
-Freddie Freeman had six RBIs and the Braves totaled 23 hits, including seven homers, to score the most runs in franchise history.
+Adam Duvall drove in nine runs with three homers Wednesday night, including a grand slam, and the Braves obliterated their franchise scoring record in a 29-9 romp over the Marlins.
+Freddie Freeman had six RBIs and the Braves totaled 23 hits, including seven homers, to score the most runs in their history in Boston, Milwaukee and Atlanta.
 They topped the old record by six runs.
-The outburst came a day after Atlanta was shut out by the Marlins on four hits.
+The outburst came a day after the Braves were shut out by the Marlins on four hits.

 MISSING YOU